-The aim of the PhD course is to train students to carry out scientific and operational research at national and international level.
-Therefore, the programme leads them to familiarise with the academic world, public and private economic research centres (at regional, national and international level), public bodies and international organizations, public and private companies, the world of business, financial, statistical and institutional consulting, agencies, authorities, and financial intermediaries.
+The aim of the PhD course is to train students to carry out scientific and operational research at the national and international levels.
+Therefore, the programme leads them to become familiar with the academic world, public and private economic research centres (at the regional, national and international levels), public bodies and international organizations, public and private companies, the world of business, financial, statistical and institutional consulting agencies, authorities, and financial intermediaries.

-The professors and researchers involved in the course are very active in fundraising, thus creating job opportunities also through regional, national, international research projects.
-Among their funded research projects: PRIN 2015; POR "Sistema Universitario Campano" 2014; PRIN 2012: Taxation, ‘tax morale’ and tax evasion; PRIN 2009: Macro-economic Implications, Informal Economy and Tax Evasion; Eurostat (08-14): Multivariate statistical methods for risk assessment; Quality, methodology and research: Methodological support Guidelines, tools and desktop study for the implementation of the methods for an integrated system of European Social Surveys; Small Area Methods for Poverty and Living Condition Estimates, as well as on issues pertaining to sustainability and product quality monitoring.
+The professors and researchers involved in the course are very active in fundraising, thus creating job opportunities through regional, national and international research projects.
+Among their funded research projects are the following: PRIN 2015; POR "Sistema Universitario Campano" 2014; PRIN 2012: Taxation, ‘tax morale’ and tax evasion; PRIN 2009: Macro-economic Implications, Informal Economy and Tax Evasion; Eurostat (08-14): Multivariate statistical methods for risk assessment; Quality, methodology and research: Methodological support guidelines, tools and desktop study for the implementation of the methods for an integrated system of European Social Surveys; Small area methods for poverty and living condition estimates; and other projects on issues pertaining to sustainability and product quality monitoring.